aptise/peter_sslers/README.md

 * This package manages PRIVATE SSL KEYS and makes them readable.
 * If you do not known / are not really awesome with basic network security PLEASE DO NOT USE THIS.

-# What this package does:

-The package offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.

-SqlAlchemy is the DB library, so virtually any database can be used (sqlite, postgres, mysql, oracle, mssql, etc). sqlite is the default.  sqlite is actually kind of great, because it can be sftpd onto different machines for local use.

-You can manage certificates in a few ways:

 # The Components